FG Unveils Polio Emergency Operations Centre in Katsina

 Inaugurated under the National Primary Health Care Development Agency (NPHCDA) with support from Gates Foundation, the centre serves as strategic hub for surveillance, rapid response, vaccination coordination aimed at tackling public health emergencies.

-Unveiling the 100-capacity centre on Friday, the Executive Secretary of the Katsina State Primary Health Care Agency, Dr. Shamsuddeen Yahaya, said it was part of the government’s efforts in fighting polio and other vaccine-preventable diseases.
+Unveiling the 100-capacity centre yesterday, the Executive Secretary of the Katsina State Primary Health Care Agency, Dr. Shamsuddeen Yahaya, said it was part of the government’s efforts in fighting against polio and other vaccine-preventable diseases.

 “For years, this EOC has coordinated house-to-house campaigns, tracked every case, and ensured no child is missed.
 This expansion gives us more space, better data systems, and stronger coordination,” he said.